Skip to content

 Situation

-Client raised patient safety concerns through the Trust's internal process.
+Client raised patient safety concerns through the Hospital's internal process.
 She was subsequently given unfavourable rosters, excluded from team communications, and subjected to a capability review.

 What David did

-Framed the treatment as a series of detriments following a protected disclosure.
+Framed the mistreatment as a series of detriments following a protected disclosure.
 Submitted a formal grievance and engaged the Trust with a letter of claim to negotiate a managed exit.

 Outcome

-Grievance upheld in part, financial settlement agreed, clean record confirmed in writing, and NMC registration unaffected.
+Grievance upheld in part, financial settlement agreed, clean record confirmed in writing.

 Settlement secured

 Case studies are anonymised to protect client confidentiality.
-Past outcomes are not a guarantee of future results.
+Past wins are not a guarantee of future success.

 Get advice